 Website flipping is the process of buying websites and then selling them to make a profit.
-It is also quite common for people to create websites from scratch with the sole intention of selling them to make some fast cash, and some people also call this practice flipping too, but it is debatable whether this can really be considered flipping in the true sense of the word.
+It is also quite common for professional website developers to create websites from scratch with the sole intention of selling them to make some fast cash, and some people also call this practice flipping too, but it is debatable whether this can really be considered flipping in the true sense of the word.
 Website flipping is the online version of real estate flipping.
 Sharp investors have been flipping property for a long time.
-If they were buying land and building on it people would consider them developers not flippers.
+If they were buying land and building on it people would consider them developers, not flippers.
 Website flipping can be a lucrative business if the right site is purchased at the right price and sold at the right price.
 The word ‘right’ appeared three times in the last sentence.
-If the word ‘wrong’ is used to replace just one of those ‘right’s the whole flipping process can go wrong and money will be lost so— just as in the bricks and mortar world—serious thought is required before any money is invested.
+If the word ‘wrong’ is used to replace just one of those ‘right the whole flipping process can go wrong and money will be lost so— just as in the bricks-and-mortar world—serious thought is required before any money is invested.

 |A Real Estate Flipper Might Look at: